green-sh/grasim/README.md

 If you want to organize your graphs you can use subdirectories to group them.
 An example is provided.

 ### Other
-- Decimal numbers are supported but will be rounded to the nearest decimal point when rendered.
+- Decimal numbers are supported but will be rounded to the nearest non decimal number when rendered.

 ## Example
 Code for graph below